A Guide To Edging & Orgasm Control: Benefits, Techniques & More

-Looking for new ways to take control of your orgasm?
 Edging provides you the ability to explore your sexual pleasure and finish when it's right for you.
-An orgasm is just one part of how your body gets pleasure; the moments before it are just as important, and edging is a way to extend how long that delicious buildup lasts.
+An orgasm is just one part of how your body gets pleasure; the moments before it can be just as pleasurable, and edging is a way to extend how long that delicious buildup lasts.
 Understanding what edging is and how to do it for yourself opens up a whole other part of your sexual experience.

 How to edge: 10 techniques.